-- New students should have received an invite from Lyft on August 16.
+- New students will receive an invite from Lyft on January 3.

 - Returning students are automatically activated and should check for USC Safe Rides in the promo section of the app.

-- You will then activate your current Lyft account or create a new account through this invite.
+- New students will then activate your current Lyft account or create a new account through this invite.

 - Any Lyft Shared ride inside the USC Safe Ride Program boundary between 7pm and 2am will be free.

 If you have any questions or run in to any difficulties, please contact Michelle Garcia at email@example.com.